Moeplhausen/SunknightsWebsite/README.md

 # Sun Knights Website
-A website for the Sun Knights Diep Clan.
+A website for the Loyal Sun Knights Diep Clan.

 ## License